gketronDS/Matlab-Hidden-Messages-App/README.md

 remainder of the tens place divided by 3.
 The final recovered image is expanded and presented in the GUI.
 To recover the third method, the code simply checks if the whole pixel value is odd or even.
 The fourth method checks if the very last pixel value is divisible wholly by 3.

+To run this application, please download matlab and open the .mlapp file.